 |Useful life of 20 years||5||10|

-The HPP Law stipulates that if a permanent building or an intangible asset has a useful life of more than 20 years, the depreciation or amortisation can be carried out using the straight-line method using a 20-year period or the actual useful life based on taxpayer’s bookkeeping and subject to DGT's approval.
+The HPP Law stipulates that if a permanent building or an intangible asset has a useful life of more than 20 years, the depreciation or amortisation can be carried out using the straight-line method using a 20-year period or the actual useful life based on taxpayer’s bookkeeping, subject to the DGT's approval.

 Special rules apply for assets used in certain business fields and/or certain areas.
 Tax depreciation need not conform to book depreciation.

 The costs incurred for acquiring rights, with a beneficial life of more than one year, for mining, oil, and natural gas concessions; forest concessions; and other rights to exploit natural resources should be amortised by the production-unit method.
 Except for the right to acquire oil and natural gas concessions, the depletion rate used should not exceed 20% per annum.

 Organisational and start-up expenses

 The costs of incorporation and expansion of the capital of an enterprise are claimed in full in the year in which the expenditure is incurred or are amortised using either the declining-balance or straight-line method at the above rates.